UMAprotocol/UMIPs/UMIPs/umip-draft_domfi_alts.md

 1. **What prices should be queried for and from which markets?**

-    - The applicable price market dominance index should be queried dependeing on the
+    - The applicable price market dominance index should be queried depending on the cryptocurrency of interest.

 2. **Pricing interval**